 Stop Hacks In Their Tracks

-The MS in Applied Cybersecurity is intended for students with an undergraduate degree in computer science, cybersecurity, information technology, information systems, management or a related field as well as those working in industry who are looking for an advanced credential.
+The MS in Applied Cybersecurity, offered through the College of Arts & Sciences, is intended for students with an undergraduate degree in computer science, cybersecurity, information technology, information systems, management or a related field as well as those working in industry who are looking for an advanced credential.
 This program prepares students to work in cybersecurity or IT administration, lead teams of cybersecurity specialists, implement enterprise cybersecurity policy and conduct incident investigations.

 This program is designed around the CISSP domains to help professionals with the required work experience to prepare for that highly-valued certification.